Regenerative Thermal Oxidizers: What they are, what they do, and more

 What can we do if there is a risk of ceramic media plugging due to condensing VOCs?

 Using a bake-out feature can help prevent and remove organic compound buildup in the ceramic media, reducing the risk of plugging and maintaining efficient operation.
-A preheater or recirculatioin loop are also possible mitigation methods.
+A preheater or recirculation loop are also possible mitigation methods.

 Are refurbished RTO systems available with the features I need?